sourcegraph/about/content/blogposts/2024/cody-for-jetbrains-is-now-ga.md

 - **Explain Code**: Explains a code snippet or file at a high level, including key properties, arguments, and algorithms
 - **Smell Code**: Analyzes a selected code snippet and provides suggestions for how to improve quality

-Edit commands are new and trigger code edits directly in your files (and sometimes in net-new files).
+Edit commands trigger code edits directly in your files (and sometimes in net-new files).
 These commands are new in this release and include:

-- Edit code
+- Edit Code
-- Document code
+- Document Code
-- Generate unit tests
+- Generate Unit Tests

 ### Edit code